Satrajit

 Satrajit (सत्राजित), also rendered Satrajita, is a Yadava king in Hinduism.
-He is the father of the goddess Satyabhama, Krishna's third wife.
+He had ten wives and three daughters named Satyabhama, Bratini, and Prasvapini who were all married to Krishna.
 He is described to be a great devotee of Surya, the sun god.
 He is known for his role in the legend of the Syamantaka jewel.

 Legend

 Gaining the Syamantaka

 The Bhagavata Purana narrates that Satrajit was a great devotee of sun god, Surya.
 Greatly pleased, Surya offered him the dazzling Syamantaka as a present, which had the power of conferring great wealth upon its owner.
 When Satrajit wore the jewel, its brilliance was such that he was mistaken as the sun god himself.
 During a meeting, Krishna asked Satrajit to let King Ugrasena have the jewel, so that it could be used for the good of all.
 Proud of his possession, Satrajit refused to part with the Syamantaka.

 Disappearance of the jewel

 One day, Satrajit's brother, Prasena, borrowed the jewel from Satrajit, and went into a forest for hunting.
 However, a lion killed him, took the jewel, and went inside a cave.
 The cave was of Jambavan, the immortal king of the bears.
 Jambavan killed the lion and took the jewel for himself, offering it to his son as a toy.
 When he did not hear news of his brother, Satrajit suspected that his brother must have been killed for the jewel, and suspected Krishna of committing the deed.
 The rumour spread, and Krishna set out to recover the jewel himself in vindication.